andreipfeiffer/css-in-js/README.md

   - ❌ `styled` component
   - ❌ `css` prop

-- 📉 __Low Learning curve__: static styling is more or less the same as with CSS Modules, but with typing support, so the only thing required to learn is the component variants API, which is pretty straightforward and easy to learn
+- 📉 __Low Learning curve__: coming from CSS Modules it'll feel like home, the additional API required for variants is pretty straightforward and easy to learn

 <br />